Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Results

 In previous studies~\cite{Kieseler_2023}, the saturation voltage (ref.\ section~\ref{sec:analysis}) extracted from capacitance versus bias voltage (CV) measurements, as a function of annealing time, was used as an input to the Hamburg model.
 However, the saturation voltage obtained from CV measurements is well known for its sensitivity to both frequency and temperature~\cite{CAMPBELL2002402, Kieseler_2023}.
 To mitigate this dependency, we use charge collection as an independent alternative approach.
 Figure~\ref{fig:Vdep_120_1p5e15} illustrates a comparison between the depletion voltage extracted from CV and charge collection measurements, using a sample with the following properties: 120 \textmu m thickness, irradiated to $\rm1.5\cdot10^{15} n_{eq}/cm^{2}$.
 The~charge collection was measured during two campaigns: 2021 TCT+ and 2023 TCT+.

 It is evident that, as the CV frequency increases, the extracted saturation voltage decreases.
 Moreover, the saturation voltage extracted from charge collection is higher compared to those obtained from CV with the lowest CV frequency being 445 Hz.
 This poses a challenge for thicker and highly irradiated sensors, where the saturation voltage is correspondingly higher.
-If the saturation voltage exceeds 900~V, it becomes infeasible to measure it using the CC method with the mentioned bias voltage limitation.
-However, the CC method is unaffected by measurement settings such as the frequency choice of the CV measurement, which is considered an advantage.
-It was shown in this study, for the temperature range -30\degree C to -15\degree C, that the saturation voltage for irradiated samples extracted from charge collection measurements stays constant within 0.1\%.
+If the saturation voltage exceeds 900~V, it becomes infeasible to measure it using the CC method with the mentioned bias voltage limitation, whereas for CV it can be tuned down by frequency choice.
+However, the extraction of the saturation voltage using the CC method is unaffected by measurement settings such as the frequency choice of the CV measurement, which is considered an advantage.
+For the temperature range -30\degree C to -15\degree C the saturation voltage for irradiated samples extracted from charge collection measurements stays constant within 0.1\%, which was tested with dedicated measurement within this study (figure not shown).

 The extraction of the saturation voltage from charge collection data is feasible for samples where the saturation voltage is well below the measurement limit of 900 V which is true for the thin samples and low fluence 300~\textmu m sample for the TCT+ 2021 campaign.
 The extracted saturation voltages are presented in figure~\ref{fig:Vsat_anntime_all_2021}.
 The minimum saturation voltage is observed between 90 and 120 minutes, consistent with results from CV measurements~\cite{Kieseler_2023}.
-The results obtained from the measurement of the saturation voltage with different methods (CV, CC), frequencies (CV) and temperature can be used as inputs to the Hamburg model~\cite{Moll:1999kv}.
-Such study could provide further insight on the characteristics of these sensors and on the differences of the methods used.
-However, such study would benefit from extending the annealing campaign results to fluences which are lower than the ones reported here.
-Hence it is beyond the scope of this paper.
+The results obtained from the measurement of the saturation voltage as well as the leakage current for different annealing temperatures can be used as inputs to the Hamburg model~\cite{Moll:2018fol}.
+Even though not all assumptions are made for that model, it still provides a good parameterization to extract the temperature dependence and helps to predict the evolution of parameters like charge collection efficiency and leakage current -- which is important for noise and power consumption -- throughout the operational lifetime of the experiment.
+However, such study benefits from extending the annealing campaign results to fluences which are lower than the ones reported here.
+Hence it is beyond the scope of this paper, but considered in ongoing campaigns.